qsymmachus/notes/duck-lake.md

 "Lake houses" (a portmanteau of "data lake" + "data warehouse") attempts to solve the limitations of parquet files by adding a layer of **metadata** on top of our data lake.
 The **metadata catalog** describes the raw data in the data lake (just parquet files), adding a transaction log that describes data changes, versions, and schema changes.
 Query engines then use this metadata catalog to narrow down the specific parquet files needed to satisfy a particular query.

+Lake houses allow you to add behaviors to your data lake like:

+- Time travel
+- Schema changes
+- Partitioning

 Many lake houses are commited to a _file based_ approach to metadata management.
 This has a few draw backs:

 - They struggle with _atomic commits_ to metadata.